- You must be a full-time undergraduate student.

 - if you received a State Need-Based Grant in the previous year, you must have earned 24 credit hours during the fall and spring semesters

-- you must have earned a minimum 2.00 USC cumulative grade point average on a 4.00 scale by the end of the spring semester
+- you must have earned a minimum 2.00 UofSC cumulative grade point average on a 4.00 scale by the end of the spring semester

-- only your cumulative grade point average earned at USC Columbia and USC system campuses will be considered in determining eligibility for continuing students
+- only your cumulative grade point average earned at UofSC and UofSC system campuses will be considered in determining eligibility for continuing students

-- if you have earned a 2.00 USC cumulative grade point average by the end of the spring semester and choose to enroll in a summer session(s), you will NOT be eligible to receive a State Need-Based Grant if your USC cumulative grade point average falls below a 2.00 at the end of that summer session(s).
+- if you have earned a 2.00 UofSC cumulative grade point average by the end of the spring semester and choose to enroll in a summer session(s), you will NOT be eligible to receive a State Need-Based Grant if your UofSC cumulative grade point average falls below a 2.00 at the end of that summer session(s).

 - if you are awarded a State Need-Based Grant prior to the end of the spring term, your award will not be official until your grades have been reviewed.